OpenGarage/OpenGarage-Firmware/docs/docs/1.2.4/manual.md

     * It supports both local access (via device IP) and remote access (via Blynk or OTC), and runs entirely in your browser — no installation required.
 * **Native App**
     * The OpenGarage Mobile App is available for installation in both the iOS App Store and Google Play.
 It provides a native app interface for door control, status, and multiple device management.
+    * The firmware still works with the Blynk legacy app (officially discontinued but may still be available on third-party websites).
+Instructions can be [found here](../archive.md#blynk-legacy-app).
 * **Home Assistant Integration**
     * OpenGarage has an official [Home Assistant integration](https://www.home-assistant.io/integrations/opengarage/) that adds the device as a cover entity.
 It allows door control, status monitoring, and automation within Home Assistant.
 * **API and MQTT**